Strata Global

 Construction process of haul roads

-The construction of haul roads starts at an early phase of a mining project and involves careful planning.
+The construction of haul roads starts at an early phase of a project and involves careful planning.
+The following steps describe the process for a high-performance paved (asphalt) road, while simpler aggregate roads would typically stop after the base layer installation and compaction.

 Site Analysis

-This includes evaluating the topography, soil composition, drainage patterns, and geological characteristics.
-A detailed geotechnical survey is also necessary.
-Understanding these aspects helps make decisions about the best location, size, and design of the haul roads.
+This involves looking at the landscape, soil types, drainage systems, and geological features.
+A thorough geotechnical survey is also essential.
+Grasping these factors aids in deciding the optimal location, dimensions, and design of the haul roads.

 Grading and Preparation